chaaz/versio/README.md

 Versio, or the [Versio Reference](./docs/reference.md) for all command-line options and the format of the `.versio.yaml` config file.
 [Use Cases](./docs/use_cases.md) lists specific use cases that might meet a need in your project or organization.
-The [Publishing](./docs/publishing.md) page shows specifically how Versio can publish your software.

 ## Features